cerner/ccl-testing/doc/CONFIGUREMAVEN.md

 file using `/` as the path separator and the public key file must reside in the same directory and have the same name as the private key file but with a .pub extension.
 The private key can be passphrase protected.
 The configured password for the backend host (via hostCredentialsId or hostPassword) will be used for the passphrase.
 See [linode.com][linode] or [ssh.com] for an explanation of SSH public/private keys and setting them up.
+Only **PEM** format is supported by the version of JCraft currently used.
+Try regenerating the key using `-m PEM` if
+you see the error `com.jcraft.jsch.JSchException: invalid privatekey`.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>